 Corrections Officers Injured at Work: The Statistics

 The position of corrections officer was the second most dangerous job in 2016.
 In 2020, the job was more dangerous than ever.
 The pandemic exacerbated the ongoing level of stress suffered by prison workers and inmates.
 Tension increased for both corrections officers and their charges.
 Increased stress can contribute to violence.
-The International Corrections and Prisons Association mentions the ongoing high rate of physical attacks upon prison staff, by inmates.
+The International Corrections and Prisons Association mentions the ongoing high rate of physical attacks upon prison staff by inmates.

 As deeply serious as the threat of intentionally inflicted injury is, it is only one potential cause of the many injuries for which corrections officers are at risk.
 In the next section, we will share a listing of injuries most often suffered by staff members responsible for the welfare of inmates at correctional facilities.

-Corrections Officers Likely Face Ongoing High Risk
+Why Do Corrections Officers Face Ongoing High Risks?

-The job of a corrections officer is one of the most challenging of career positions.
+The job of a corrections officer is one of the most challenging career positions.
 On-the-job injuries occur with statistically significant frequency.
 Steps are being taken to improve conditions for those working in correctional facilities.
 But the process is exceedingly slow and risk can never be completely eliminated.
-Jails and prisons will likely always be near the top of the list of workplaces holding above-average potential for a work-related injury.
+Jails and prisons will likely always be near the top of the list of workplaces with above-average potential for a work-related injury.

-Correctional researchers, administrative officials, and prison systems seem to have not prioritized the health and safety concerns of COs.
+Correctional researchers, administrative officials, and prison systems seem not to have prioritized the health and safety concerns of COs.
 While some facilities have begun to implement programs and policies to improve CO health and reduce stress, such as employee assistance programs and peer-support programs, these have not been used on a large scale, nor has their effectiveness been evaluated.
 These programs may also neglect some of the risks described above that affect CO wellness and safety.

 Common Injuries Suffered by Corrections Officers – and Their Causes

 A high proportion of corrections officer injuries result from prisoner contact.
-Worst-case scenarios occur during prison uprisings; when multiple corrections officers receive serious injuries simultaneously.
+Worst-case scenarios occur during prison uprisings when multiple corrections officers receive serious injuries simultaneously.
 But even on a day-to-day basis, violence is a risk that must be guarded against.

 However, any prison employee is just as likely as a factory or retail worker to slip and fall on a freshly mopped floor or strain a muscle when lifting an excessively heavy object.